Teplitsa/kandinsky-text-color-line-en/about/about-legal.md

-title="Отчеты и документы"
+title="Reports and documents"
 tags=""
 cat=""
 thumb="legal.jpg"
 lead=""

 +++
-<h3 style="text-align:center;">Отчеты и документы</h3>
+<h3 style="text-align:center;">Reports and documents</h3>

-<h4 style="text-align:center;">Линия жизни - это</h4>
+<h4 style="text-align:center;">"Line of Color" is</h4>

-- 5 лет успешной работы;
+- 5 years of successful work;
-- 877 человек прошли программу выздоровления;
+- 877 people finished rehabilitation programm;
-- 83% завершили программу полным отказом от употребления спиртного;
+- 83% completed the program by completely quitting alcohol;
-- 182 человека получили новую работу;
+- 182 people got a new job;
-- 75 человек сменили профессию на лучшую;
+- 75 people changed their profession for a better one;
-- 23 человека восстановили семью.
+- 23 people rebuilt the family.

-<h4 style="text-align:center;">Официальные документы</h4>
+<h4 style="text-align:center;">Official documents</h4>

-- Кодекс этики благотворительного фонда «Линия цвета» (Скачать)
+- Code of ethics of the charitable foundation "Line of Color" (Download)
-- Логотип и уставные документы «Линия цвета». (Скачать)
+- Logo and statutory documents (Download)
-- Банковские реквизиты ВНКО «Линия цвета» (Скачать)
+- Bank details (Download)
-- ОГРН
+- OGRN
-- Учредители ВНКО «Линия цвета»: **Амелия Семенова, Николай Тучкин**.
+- Founders of VNKO "Line of color": **Amelia Semenova, Nikolay Tuchkin**.

-<h4 style="text-align:center;">Источники финансирования ВНКО «Линия цвета»</h4>
+<h4 style="text-align:center;">Funding sources VNKO "Line of Color"</h4>

-Сводный отчет по всем грантовым поступлениям и пожертвованиям за период 2012-2016 годы. (Скачать)
+Summary report on all grant receipts and donations for the period 2012-2016.
+(Download)